unipi-itc/IoX/README.md

 ## Build and run

 If you use Visual Studio or Xamarin Studio or any other F# tooling, simply build the main solution and the Hello World module example.
+In case you are not using Visual Studio you have to manually copy the static folder in IoX.ModuleExamples.HelloWorld in the Modules folder of the final output.

 You should get in bin/$(Configuration)/ all the files including IoX.exe which is the program.

 When you start it simply browse to http://localhost:8080, access the menu and select "manage modules".